StudyConnect-ZHAW/Backend/README.md

 # StudyConnect Back-End

 This repository holds the backend of the StudyConnect Application.
 For now only a demo API is available to interface with from the frontend.

 ## Setup Docker Environment

+**Make sure you have created an .env file in the root directory.**

+Take the variables from .example.env as a template.
 Rebuild and start the backend with the following docker Build commands from the root of the repository:
 > docker-compose -f ./compose.yaml up --build --force-recreate